wordofwarning/wordofwarning.org/current/2023-emergency/index.md

 *Presented by* Word of Warning *+* Contact

-Manchester's 23rd micro-marathon of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 30 September** — with an Afternoon of installations, interventions, and limited capacity works — followed by an Evening full of short shows…
+Manchester's 23rd micro-marathon of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 30 September, Noon to 10pm** (*times tbc*)<br>— with an Afternoon of installations, interventions, and limited capacity works<br>— followed by an Evening full of short shows…

 #### Artists
-*Our Call for Proposals has closed, with participating artists TBA on 1 September.*
+*Our Call for Proposals has closed; participating artists tba on 1 September.*

 #### Details
-Entry: no need to book, just turn up and Pay What You Decide by cash or card.<br>Times: Saturday 30 September 2023, Noon-10pm (*exact times tbc*)<br>Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>*NB* with artists located in multiple spaces, and some works having a short duration and/or limited capacity (on a first-come first-served basis), you may not get a chance to see everything.
+Entry: no need to book, just turn up and Pay What You Decide by cash or card.<br>Times: Saturday 30 September 2023, Noon-10pm (*times tbc*)<br>Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>*NB* with artists located in multiple spaces, and some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.

 #### Access
-Age Advisory: **16+** (mainly aimed at adults, parental/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: Live Art and contemporary performance works with varied content.<br>Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> 0161 274 0600 or <mailto:BoxOffice@contactmcr.com>
+Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: Live Art and contemporary performance works with varied content.<br>Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> 0161 274 0600 or <mailto:BoxOffice@contactmcr.com>

 #### About
 Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day in Manchester every autumn — this 23rd edition will present *about* 20-30 short works from lunchtime till late throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s spaces.